 Elite-Master Standards of Decisions Making Across Cultures

-Standarts of Decision-Making Across Cultures is part of the Elite Network of Bavaria.
+Standards of Decision-Making Across Cultures is part of the Elite Network of Bavaria.
 The programme can only be started in the winter term.
-The next application deadline is June, 15th, 2019.

 1. Study Programme

 Standards of Decision-Making Across Cultures (SDAC) is an interdisciplinary study program that allows the students to acquire profound academic and methodological knowledge, as well as additional key skills regarding decision-making processes in East Asia.
 The MA degree program requires a BA degree of variable disciplinary orientation.
 Students may choose their academic focus (linguistic-cultural, comparative-philosophical, cultural-religious) by selecting accordingly from the courses offered at the FAU Erlangen-Nürnberg as well as the ECCS in Beijing.
 During their obligatory stay at the European Centre for Chinese Studies (ECCS) in Beijing, students will be given the opportunity to apply their theoretical knowledge to both academic and everyday situations in China.

 The program is organized into four semesters.
 Students must acquire a total of 120 ECTS credit points.
 The Master’s thesis is due at the end of the fourth semester.
 The study plan includes lectures (including the IKGF lecture series), seminars and tutorials.
 All courses are held in English.

 - Modul 1: Theories of Decision-Making Across Cultural Contexts